OB1Company/ob-relay/README.md

-# miniprovistor
+# ob-relay
-Node app to facilitate provisioning of OpenBazaar nodes
+Node app to relay OpenBazaar-server commands from users for remote management and updating